-NBA Rumors: KIngs’ Rudy Gay Headed To Orlando For Nikola Vucevic?
+NBA Rumors: Kings’ Rudy Gay Headed To Orlando For Nikola Vucevic?

 Instead of becoming a replacement for the Sacramento Kings center DeMarcus Cousins, Nikola Vucevic could play alongside the talented Sacramento Kings center.
 Although his numbers are down this season in limited playing time, Nikola Vucevic is a scoring center that averaged 19.3 and 18.2 points per game over the last two seasons.

-Rudy Gay has been sidelined with an injury for nearly two weeks, but the player should return to the line-up within the next despite his nagging hip injury.
+Rudy Gay has been sidelined with an injury for nearly two weeks, but he should return to the line-up within the next despite his nagging hip injury.
 Despite the setback, Rudy Gay has been a dominate scorer for the moribund Sacramento Kings, averaging 18.6 points and 6.2 rebounds this season.

-Much of trade rumors surrounding Rudy Gay this season has focused on the Sacramento Kings forward heading to the Oklahoma City Thunder, according to NESN.
+Much of trade rumors surrounding Rudy Gay this season have focused on the Sacramento Kings forward heading to the Oklahoma City Thunder, according to NESN.
 Rudy Gay could be a scoring threat that would ease the offensive burden on Oklahoma City Thunder star Russell Westbrook, according to the article.

 Rudy Gay could also net the Sacramento Kings another guard, too.
 Orlando Magic trade rumors appear to have Elfrid Payton as an available asset, according to Bleacher Report.
 Rudy Gay would be an immediate upgrade as a scorer over Elfrid Payton, according to the article.

-Should Nikola Vucevic be traded this season, look for the Boston Celtics to be apart of those NBA trade rumors.
+Should Nikola Vucevic be traded this season, look for the Boston Celtics to be a part of those NBA trade rumors.
 The Forbes article suggested that the Boston Celtics appeared to be the most-natural fit for the 26-year-old.
-Nikola Vucevic would be an upgrade for the Celtics over current starting center Amir Johnson while helping Boston ease some of the offensive burden off guard Isaiah Thomas, according to the report.
+Nikola Vucevic would be an upgrade for the Celtics over current starting center Amir Johnson, while helping Boston ease some of the offensive burden off of guard Isaiah Thomas, according to the report.

 DeMarcus Cousins has been the subject of numerous NBA trade rumors this season.
 The Sacramento Kings center has been mentioned in potential trade rumors with the Portland Trail Blazers and Denver Nuggets, according to previous Inquisitr reports.
-Other reports have suggested DeMarcus Cousins and former University of Kentucky teammate John Wall could join forces with the Boston Celtics this season should the NBA Eastern Conference franchise pull of the trade.
+Other reports have suggested DeMarcus Cousins and former University of Kentucky teammate John Wall could join forces with the Boston Celtics this season should the franchise pull of the trade.

 Much of the Sacramento Kings roster has been subject to trade rumors this season.
-Veteran forward Omri Casspi has been actively mentioned in multiple NBA rumors this season as the Sacramento Kings’ fan favorite is pursuing a trade partner in an effort to find more playing time this year, according to the Inquisitr.
+Veteran forward Omri Casspi has been actively mentioned in multiple NBA rumors, as the Sacramento Kings’ fan favorite is pursuing a trade partner in an effort to find more playing time this year, according to the Inquisitr.

-What do you think about the NBA rumors suggesting that the Sacramento Kings forward Rudy Gay could be sent to the Orlando Magic for either Nikola Vucevic or Elfrid Payton?
+What do you think about the NBA rumors suggesting that the Sacramento Kings’ forward Rudy Gay could be sent to the Orlando Magic for either Nikola Vucevic or Elfrid Payton?
 Leave your thoughts in the comment section below.

 [Featured Image by Michael Reaves/Getty Images]